 According to the American Convention on Human Rights, the Commission shall be composed of seven members, who shall be persons of high moral character and recognized competence in the field of human rights, elected in a personal capacity by the OAS General Assembly from a list of candidates proposed by the governments of the Member States.
 Each of those governments may propose up to three candidates, who may be nationals of the State proposing them or of any other OAS Member State.
 When a slate of three is proposed, at least one of the candidates shall be a national of a State other than the one proposing the slate.
 The members of the Commission are elected for a four-year term and may be reelected only once.

 Tracy Robinson is a citizen of Jamaica.
 She was elected at the 41st OAS General Assembly in June 2011 for the standard four-year term, which began on January 1, 2012.
-She is a lawyer and teaches Gender and the Law, Constitutional Law and Commonwealth Caribbean Human Rights, among other law subjects, at the University of the West Indies, Jamaica.
+She was elected Chair of the Commisson during the 150th Period of Sessions, in March 2014.
+She is a lawyer and teaches Gender and the Law, Constitutional Law and Commonwealth Caribbean Human Rights, among other law subjects, at the University of the West Indies, Mona, Jamaica.
 She has been a consultant for international agencies such as the United Nations Fund for Women and UNICEF, and she has advised Caribbean governments on topics related to legislation on gender and children rights, among others.
 Commissioner Robinson has been editor of the Caribbean Law Bulletin and she has written and published reports on a range of topics, including gender, the rights of LGTBI persons, sexual harassment, sexual rights, sex work and the law, and the rights of the child.
-She has a Bachelor of Law from University of the West Indies and an LLM from the University of Yale, as well as a bachelor’s degree in Civil Law from Oxford University.
+She has a Bachelor of Law from University of the West Indies and an LLM from the University of Yale, as well as a Bachelor of Civil Law (BCL) from Oxford University.

 Dinah Shelton is a citizen of the United States.
 She was elected during the 39th regular period of sessions of the OAS General Assembly in June 2009 for the standard four-year term, which began on January 1, 2010.
 Commissioner Shelton is the Manatt/Ahn Professor of International Law at the George Washington University Law School.
 Previously, she was Professor of Law at the University of Notre Dame Law School.
 She has also been a Visiting Professor at various universities in the United States and France.
 Commissioner Shelton also directed the Office of Staff Attorneys at the United States Court of Appeals of the Ninth Circuit and was Director of Studies at the International Institute of Human Rights.
 She studied law at the University of California, Berkeley, and at the University of Edinburgh, Scotland.
 She has been an international law consultant for the World Health Organization, the United Nations Environment Programme, the UN Food and Agriculture Organization, and the UN Institute for Training and Research, among others.
 She has written, co-written, or edited 19 books and authored dozens of book chapters and articles on human rights and international law.